Sage Orange · Chronicles of Sage Orange · 2026

 The system

 At runtime the engine assembles its rulebook into the prompt from a manifest.
-The governance is literally the architecture.
+Nothing generates until the rules are loaded.

 The rupture